-At the end of the trail, team members, including participating sites, physicians, and/or clinics, should have the opportunity to receive, interpret, and implement findings from the trial.
+At the end of the trial, team members, including participating sites, physicians, and clinics, should have the opportunity to receive, interpret, and implement findings from the trial.
 Likewise, where applicable, findings should also be communicated to patients or patient advocacy groups.

 To determine what skills are needed, consider the following key questions in the planning phase: